-- (a) Opiate partial agonists, or agonist-antagonists; - (b) Non-opiate psychotropic drugs, which may have stimulant, depressant, analgesic or neuroleptic effects; - (c) Miscellaneous drugs which might have a stimulant effect on the central nervous system (CNS); - (d) Drugs with prominent CNS depressant action; - (e) Antidepressant and antipsychotic drugs, with or without prominent CNS stimulatory or depressant effects; - (f) Muscle blocking drugs which have a direct neuromuscular blocking action; - (g) Local anesthetics which have a reasonable potential for use as nerve blocking agents (except procaine); and - (h) Snake venoms and other biologic substances, which may be used as nerve blocking agents. - (3) Class 3
+- (c) Miscellaneous drugs which might have a stimulant effect on the central nervous system (CNS); - (d) Drugs with prominent CNS depressant action; - (e) Antidepressant and antipsychotic drugs, with or without prominent CNS stimulatory or depressant effects; - (f) Muscle blocking drugs which that have a direct neuromuscular blocking action; - (g) Local anesthetics which that have a reasonable potential for use as nerve blocking agents (except procaine); and - (h) Snake venoms and other biologic substances, which may be used as nerve blocking agents.

-Drugs in this class may or may not have an accepted therapeutic use in the horse.
+Drugs placed in this class may or may not have an accepted therapeutic use in the horse.
 Many are drugs that affect the cardiovascular, pulmonary and autonomic nervous systems.
-They all have the potential of affecting the performance of a racehorse.
-The following groups of drugs are in this class:
+They all have the potential of affecting the performance of a racehorse racing horse.
+The following groups of drugs are placed in this class:

-- (a) Drugs affecting the autonomic nervous system which do not have prominent CNS effects, but which do have prominent cardiovascular or respiratory system effects (bronchodilators are included in this class); - (b) A local anesthetic which has nerve blocking potential but also has a high potential for producing urine residue levels from a method of use not related to the anesthetic effect of the drug (procaine); - (c) Miscellaneous drugs with mild sedative action, such as the sleep inducing antihistamines; - (d) Primary vasodilating/hypotensive agents; and - (e) Potent diuretics affecting renal function and body fluid composition. - (4) Class 4
+- (a) Drugs affecting the autonomic nervous system which that do not have prominent CNS effects, but which do have prominent cardiovascular or respiratory system effects (bronchodilators.
+Bronchodilators are included in this class); - (b) A local anesthetic which that has nerve blocking potential but also has a high potential for producing urine residue levels from a method of use not related to the anesthetic effect of the drug (procaine); - (c) Miscellaneous drugs with mild sedative action, such as the sleep inducing antihistamines; - (d) Primary vasodilating/hypotensive agents; and - (e) Potent diuretics affecting renal function and body fluid composition-; and (e)(f) Anabolic and/or androgenic steroids and other drugs

-This category is comprised primarily of therapeutic medications routinely used in racehorses.
+This Drugs in this category is comprised comprise primarily of therapeutic medications routinely used in racehorses racing horses.
 These may influence performance, but generally have a more limited ability to do so.
 Groups of drugs assigned to this category include the following: